campa-consortium/pals/source/lattice-construction.md

 :width: 80%
 :name: f:fork

 Example of how `Fork` and `Patch` elements can be used to describe even complicated machine geometries.
+In the upper right hand corner is shown the Cornell/Brookhaven CBETA machine.
-Shown is a section of the 8-pass (4 passes with increasing energy and 4 passes with decreasing energy) Cornell/Brookhaven CBETA ERL/FFAG machine. `Fork` elements were used to connect the injection line to the ERL and to connect the ERL to a diagnostic line.
+This machine includes an Energy Recovery Linac (ERL) with 8-pass (4 passes with increasing energy and 4 passes with decreasing energy) along with an injection line, a diagnostic line, and a beam stop line.
+The ERL part of the machine includes the Linac, a Fixed Focusing Alternating Gradient (FFAG) arc, and splitter sections.

+Shown in the main body of the figure is a blowup of the region where the injection line connects to the Linac along with the diagnostic line and the end of the FFAG arc.
-The ERL itself was modeled as a single branch which had 8 sections for the 8 passes.
+The injection line and the ERL was modeled as a single lattice branch which contained all 8 passes.
+`Fork` elements were used to connect the injection line to the diagnostic line and ERL to the beam stop line.
-The geometry of the switchyard, used to correct the timings of the beams with differing energies from the FFAG arc, is done using `Patch` elements.
+The geometry of the splitter sections, used to correct the timings of the beams with differing energies, is done using `Patch` elements.
 ```

 The `branch` containing a forking element is called the